 Madhavan excelled in school from the start.
 In 1988, he was allowed to represent his college (Rajaram College, Kolhapur) as a cultural ambassador in Canada.
 He was also a standout cadet during his college years.

 He was also named Maharashtra’s Best Cadet.
-Due to this, he went to the UK for training, where he was trained with Royal Army, Navy, and the Air Force.
+Due to this, he went to the UK for training, where he was trained with the Royal Army, Navy, and the Air Force.
 Madhavan never aspired to be an actor; instead, he aspired to be an army officer.

 Also, Read- Waheeda Rehman And Her Life Journey | Waheeda Rehman Biography